Advanced Seminars 2018-2019

 These seminars are intended both for the general public and for professionals.

-Twenty one continuing education credits for New York State licensed social workers and psychoanalysts are offered for each seminar.
+Eighteen (18) continuing education credits for New York State licensed social workers, psychoanalysts and creative arts therapists are offered for each seminar.

 Please note that credit is granted separately for each of the seminars.
 The program is subject to change without notice.